oguzey/questionnaire/README.md

 ## How to deploy on your machine
 1. Write data (IP-address, user, key) of your host(s) into [hosts.ini](./deploy/inventories/hosts.ini) inventory file;
-2. Run the script [deploy.sh](./deploy.sh) from the project directory
+2. Run the script [deploy.sh](./deploy.sh) from the project directory.

 ## Example of Deployed Site
 There is an example of [the site](https://35.183.98.26/) deployed on an AWS virtual machine.